I biked to Freehold for the Henry Hudson Trail and ended up in a brewery

 After cycling to Screamin’ Hill Brewery and the Referend Bier Blendery this summer, our next beer destination was the award-winning Neshaminy Creeek Brewing Co. in the Philadelphia suburb of Croydon.

 Our 13-mile route was mostly on trail, giving the six of us a chance to chat rather than keep a mindful eye on motorists and making sure we didn’t miss a turn.
 Even better, we got to explore a section of the D&L Heritage Trail that is now fully open to Bristol, unlike our (still-fun) experience last year that involved following some dirt trails to get around blockages.
 Plus this will soon officially become part of the East Coast Greenway.
 What an improvement on the Trenton-to-Philadelphia route we rode a few years ago!
+(For a fresher report on the route to Philadelphia, click here.)

 Here’s how we did it: